lanterndata/docs/03-migrate/04-pinecone.md

 2. Install lantern-pinecone client

-   The most straightforward way to migrate from Pinecone to Lantern Cloud is using [`lantern-pinecone`](https://github.com/lanterndata/lantern-python/blob/main/lantern_pinecone/README.md) client.
-   Even if you don't want to use the Python client you can migrate the data and then use your Postgres instance with other clients.
+   The most straightforward way to migrate from Pinecone to Lantern Cloud is by using the [`lantern-pinecone`](https://github.com/lanterndata/lantern-python/blob/main/lantern_pinecone/README.md) Python client.
+Even if you don't want to use `lantern-pinecone` as your primary data client, you can use it to migrate the data and then interact with your data using another data client.

    ```bash
    pip install lantern-pinecone